By Sungard AS

-All clouds are data centres, comprised of compute and storage resources connected by a network.
-These resources are virtualised into a shared pool that can be segregated for different customers, applications and purposes, and intelligently and automatically orchestrated.
-That is what gives the cloud the flexibility to respond to the ever-changing needs of the applications running on them, as well as the fluctuating utilisation and availability of each resource.
+All clouds are data centers, comprised of compute and storage resources connected by a network.
+These resources are virtualized into a shared pool that can be segregated for different customers, applications and purposes, and intelligently and automatically orchestrated.
+That is what gives the cloud the flexibility to respond to the ever-changing needs of the applications running on them, as well as the fluctuating utilization and availability of each resource.
 Applications can be deployed rapidly without the need for custom-provision boxes and, once up and running, can be dynamically scaled on demand.
-Smart, automated and adaptive, the cloud can be a more efficient and cost-effective alternative to the on-premise data centre.
+Smart, automated and adaptive, the cloud can be a more efficient and cost-effective alternative to the on-premise data center.

 When most people think of cloud computing, public cloud-based services tend to be what springs to mind.
 Hosted by a third-party provider, the infrastructure is shared by multiple tenants, each of whom only pays for what they use.
 In exchange for giving up a degree of control, businesses can offload the burden of infrastructure management and don't have to pay up front for hardware.
 The public cloud is a popular choice for everyday business support applications like email, HR and CRM systems, as well as providing a test environment for application development.